What is Bing Places for Business?

 - Search Engine Journal: Bing Places Guide

-Apple Business Connect is Apple's free platform for businesses to manage their listings on Apple Maps, Siri, Spotlight, Safari, and the Maps app across all Apple devices.
+Apple Business Connect is Apple's free platform for businesses to manage their listings on Apple Maps, Siri, Spotlight, Safari, and the Maps app across.